platform-experience/serviceportal-widget-library/pe-business-impact/README.md

 ## Description

-Query the most recent anonaly alert from the *em_alert_anomaly* table to provide Business Services impact information and associated Business Services details.
+Query the most recent anomaly alert from the *em_alert_anomaly* table to provide Business Services impact information and associated Business Services details.
 When the plus (+) graphic in the top right is selected/clicked, details about the Business Impact is displayed through use of the `pe-business-impact-details` widget (_included_).

 ## Screenshots